Internship Program by Transparency International Ukraine

 • analysis and feedback from the manager and internship coordinator;

-• analysis of the essay “What can I bring to TI Ukraine?”
+• analysis of the test task “What can I bring to TI Ukraine?”

 We expect the intern to be able to allocate up to 4 hours on average 5 days per week, part-time, according to a pre-agreed schedule with the internship manager.